lytfyre/VancouverPinball/leagues/whopper_wednesdays.md

 ## Finals

 Finals:
 Each week we will award league points based on players finishing results.

-First place will receive (number of players that week + 3) points.
-Second receives (number of players that week +1).
-Third receives (number of players that week), every finish below receives 1 fewer point.
-Ties take up the number of tied players spots, and split the award.
+* First place will receive 50 points, 2nd place 45.
+* 3rd score band will recieve 40 - (0.5 * number of players tied for band)
+* lower score bands will recieve the points of the previous band - 1 - (0.5 *number of players tied for band)

 Your score for qualifying is the sum of your best 15 weeks.(of the 18).
 Weeks you don't attend count as 0.